dhanushan16/SQL-Practice/DML/DML_Interview_Questions.md

 ## INSERT Command

 ### 1. What is the INSERT command?

 **Answer:**
 The `INSERT` command is a DML (Data Manipulation Language) command used to insert new records (rows) into an existing table.

 ---

 ### 2. Can we insert data into a table without specifying column names?

 **Answer:**
 Yes.
 We can insert data without specifying column names only if values are provided for all columns in the same order as they are defined in the table.

 ---

 ### 3. What happens if the number of values does not match the number of columns?

 **Answer:**
-The query will fail because the number of values must exactly match the number of columns when column names are not specified.
+The query will fail because the number of values must match the number of columns when column names are not specified.

 ---

 ### 4. Why is it recommended to specify column names in an INSERT statement?

 **Answer:**
-Specifying column names makes the query more readable, easier to maintain, and less affected by changes in the table structure.
+Specifying column names makes the query more readable, easier to maintain, and less affected by future changes in the table structure.

 ---

 ### 5. Can we insert values into only selected columns?

 **Answer:**
 Yes.
-By specifying the required column names in the INSERT statement, values can be inserted into only those columns.
+By specifying required column names in the INSERT statement, values can be inserted into only those columns.

 ---

 ### 6. Can the order of column names be changed in an INSERT statement?

 **Answer:**
 Yes.
-SQL maps the values to the specified column names, so the order of the columns can be changed.
+The order of column names can be changed because SQL maps the values according to the specified column names.

 ---

 ### 7. Can we insert NULL values using the INSERT statement?

 **Answer:**
 Yes.
-NULL values can be inserted if the column allows NULL values (i.e., it does not have a NOT NULL constraint).
+NULL values can be inserted if the column allows NULL values and does not have a NOT NULL constraint.

 ---

 ### 8. Can we insert duplicate records into a table?

 **Answer:**
 Yes.
-Duplicate records can be inserted unless constraints like PRIMARY KEY or UNIQUE are present.
+Duplicate records can be inserted unless constraints like PRIMARY KEY or UNIQUE are applied.

 ---

 ### 9. What happens if string values are not enclosed in single quotes?

 **Answer:**
 The query will fail because string values must be enclosed in single quotes.

 ---

 ### 10. Does the INSERT command modify existing records?

 **Answer:**
-No. The INSERT command only adds new rows.
+No. The INSERT command only adds new records.
 It does not modify or delete existing records.

 ---